 Elderberries have gained popularity in recent years for their use in alleviating and avoiding the flu and boosting the immune system.

-Elderberries are the fruit from the elder bush that are harvested in fall.
+Elderberries are the fruit from the elder bush that are harvested in the fall.
 There are a few varieties of elderberry but the one most commonly used for health benefits is the European variety, black elderberry (Sambucus nigra).
 They grow most commonly in woodlands and are found in Europe, Western Asia, North America, and North Africa.

 Health Benefits of Elderberry